vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

           number: 8080
 ```

-Why port number `8080` in the destination route configuration for the `web-api-gw-vs` virtual service resource?
+Why port number `8080` in the destination route configuration for the `web-api-gw-vs` `VirtualService` resource?
 Check the service port for the `web-api` service in the `istioinaction` namespace:

 ```bash
 kubectl get service web-api -n istioinaction